From Pascal's Theorem to the geometry of Ziegler's line arrangements: Proof of the main results

 are clearly in $Z_4$.
 Moreover, they are linearly independent, as any two of them has in common 2 linear factors which do not divide the third one.
 It follows that any quartic form $q$ in $Z_4$ can be written as

 for some coefficients $c_j \in \C$.
 If we set

 for such a quartic $q$, then clearly $h$ vanishes at all the singular points of $\A$.
-But the points $A_j$ are triple points, and each such point adds a new linear condition on the coefficients $c_j$.
+But the points $A_j$ are triple points, and each such point adds a new linear condition on the coefficients $c_j$, if we impose the condition in Definition \ref{defSAT} to hold at $p=A_j$.
 To understand this condition, we need the following. \begin{lem} Let $R=\C\{u,v\}$ be the convergent power series local ring with $\C$ coefficients and variables $u$ and $v$.
 Let $g \in R$ be a power series such that its 3-jet is a product of 3 distinct nonzero linear factors in $u,v$, namely

 Let $f \in R$ be a power series such that its 2-jet is given by $j^2f=\al_1\al$, for some linear form $\al$ in $u,v$.
 Then $f$ belongs to the local Jacobian ideal $ J_g=(g_u,g_v) \subset R$ of $g$ if and only if $\al$ is proportional to the linear form which is the coefficient of $\dd u \wedge \dd v$ in the product of differentials